official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 move fast.”

-313. In a second conversation on 2 October, Mr Straw was informed that President Bush was “very energised” about a single resolution.105
+313. In a second conversation on 2 October, Mr Straw was informed that President Bush was “very energised” about a single resolution.[^105]

-104 Minute Manning to Prime Minister, 2 October 2002, ‘Iraq: Your Phonecall Today with Bush’.
+[^104]: Minute Manning to Prime Minister, 2 October 2002, ‘Iraq: Your Phonecall Today with Bush’.
-105 Letter Straw to Manning, 2 October 2002, ‘Iraq: Conversations with Colin Powell’.
+[^105]: Letter Straw to Manning, 2 October 2002, ‘Iraq: Conversations with Colin Powell’.

 256

-The Report of the Iraq Inquiry314.
-In the first of two conversations with President Bush on 2 October, Mr Blair initially focused on achieving a tough regime for inspections as more important than the issue of a two stage approach.
+314. In the first of two conversations with President Bush on 2 October, Mr Blair initially focused on achieving a tough regime for inspections as more important than the issue of a two stage approach.

-315. Mr Blair spoke twice to President Bush on the afternoon of 2 October.106
+315. Mr Blair spoke twice to President Bush on the afternoon of 2 October.[^106]

 316. In the first conversation, Mr Blair and President Bush discussed their concerns about the outcome of Dr Blix’s talks with Iraqi representatives in Vienna on 1 October